Spikhalskiy/plan-a-hike/docs/Plugin.md

 These inputs should be implemented as adjacent buttons for an easy selection, one button for each value.
 These values should be used and sent as Terrain Type and Packing Weight parameters to the `hiking-time-calculator.js` code for the calculations.
 It should use `Backcountry` as a default Terrain Type and `Moderate` as a default Packing Weight.
+There should be no "Settings saved" or other messages like that appearing when user changes settings.

 ## Hover